amberframework/docs/guides/models/jennifer/models.md

 Contact.all.relation(:addresses).where { __addresses { _id > 1 } }
 ```

-Also you can use `primary` to mention primary field:
+You can also use `primary` to mention primary field:

 ```ruby
 Passport.where { primary.like("%123%") }